gleam-lang/gleam/notes/talk.md

 token, and then extract string value from it.

-Helpfully Yecc assigns pseudo variables in the form of atoms for each symbol used in the symbol definition.
+Helpfully Yecc assigns pseudo variables in the form of atoms for each symbol used in the nonterminal definition.
 If class is a dot then a name, atom dollar one refers to the dot token, and atom dollar two refers to the name token.

 ```erlang
 % .btn